ozlemtuncel/ozlemtuncel.github.io/_pages/publications.md

 ### Selected Working Papers
 - [Toward a new transition theory?
 Opposition dilemmas and how to resist and recover from democratic erosion](https://preprints.apsanet.org/engage/apsa/article-details/6360da3baca198ab89ed8f06).
 APSA Pre-print. (with Jennifer McCoy and Murat Somer) *journal article*
-- Unseating autocratizing leaders: Electoral success and opposition coalitions in backsliding democracies. *journal article* (will be presented at APSA & MPSA 2025)
+- Unseating autocratizing leaders: Electoral success and opposition coalitions in backsliding democracies. *journal article* (with Jennifer McCoy, will be presented at APSA & MPSA 2025)
  - Authoritarian control through trusteeship: The case of kayyum in Turkey and implications for comparative authoritarianism. *journal article* (with [Elif Sari Genc](https://scholar.google.com/citations?user=qdnr6bEAAAAJ&hl=en), will be presented at APSA 2025)

 ### Work-In-Progress